 The USTA Southern Advocacy effort is aimed at connecting the passion of USTA members and the larger tennis community with the public policy needs of the communities in which they live.
-We know that tennis is a sport that can change lives and improve communities, and this website is just one of the tools the USTA has developed to help make that happen across the country.
+We know that tennis is a sport that can change lives and improve communities, and this website is just one of the tools USTA Southern has developed to help make that happen.

-Your Southern Advocacy Consultants can help communities turn dreams into reality through the USTA Public Facility Assistance Program.
+Your USTA Southern tennis service representatives (TSRs) can help communities turn dreams into reality with the help of the USTA Public Facility Assistance program and the USTA Southern Build It Forward grant.
 Whether you're trying to figure out how to advocate for tennis in your parks, schools or on a college campus, there is help for everyone.

 USTA Public Facility Assistance